Dickenson House

-The Dickenson House is a historic residence in Greenville, Alabama.
+The Dickenson House is a historic residence in Greenville, Alabama, United States.
 The house is an example of South Alabama vernacular architecture, with a truncated pyramidal roof topped with a flat platform.
 The house has a wrap-around front porch supported by Ionic columns.
 A cross-gable dormer with a vent adorns the left side of the façade.
 The main entry has Eastlake detailing, a transom, and sidelights.
 The interior features Queen Anne details including horizontally-paneled doors and paneled wainscoting.

 The house was listed on the National Register of Historic Places in 1986.